pmariglia/showdown/README.md

 The bot can play games in generations 4 through 7 however some of the evaluation logic is assuming gen7 mechanics.

 ## Python version
-Developed and testing using Python 3.6.3.
+Developed and tested using Python 3.6.3.

 ## Getting Started